List of The Venture Bros. characters: Tim-Tom and Kevin

-Tim-Tom and Kevin (voiced by Christopher McCulloch and Doc Hammer, respectively): Achondroplastic dwarves who previously served as Dr. Girlfriend's assistants during her solo career as Lady Au Pair.
+Tim-Tom and Kevin (voiced by Christopher McCulloch and Doc Hammer, respectively) are achondroplastic dwarves who previously served as Dr. Girlfriend's assistants during her solo career as Lady Au Pair.
 Despite their surly, foul-mouthed, and seemingly psychotic behavior—readily engaging in ferocious attacks with their matching stilettos with minimal provocation—they maintain a respectful demeanor toward Dr. Girlfriend.
 However, in her absence, their demeanor shifts markedly, revealing a more aggressive and unstable disposition.
-Although typically intimidating towards others, they exhibited fear when confronted and threatened by The Monarch, particularly when his wife was not present—an occurrence that underscored the only instance they displayed vulnerability.
+Although typically intimidating towards others, they exhibited fear when confronted and threatened by Monarch, particularly when his wife was not present—an occurrence that underscored the only instance they displayed vulnerability.
 Despite their tendency to bully others, they developed a modicum of respect for 21 following his transformation into General 21.

-They are presumed to have perished in the destruction of the Cocoon, orchestrated by Sergeant Hatred.
+They are presumed to have died in the destruction of the Cocoon, orchestrated by Sergeant Hatred.

 Watch and Ward

-Watch and Ward (voiced by Christopher McCulloch and Doc Hammer, respectively): As the communications and operations liaisons for the Guild of Calamitous Intent, Watch and Ward are responsible for interacting with prospective protagonists and antagonists to facilitate appropriate arching assistance.
+Watch and Ward (voiced by Christopher McCulloch and Doc Hammer respectively): As the communications and operations liaisons for the Guild of Calamitous Intent, Watch and Ward are responsible for interacting with prospective protagonists and antagonists to facilitate appropriate arching assistance.
 Watch is characterized by a tactical eyepatch covering his left eye and a bald appearance, while Ward sports an eyepatch over his right eye, with hair protruding from beneath his cowl.
 The duo frequently engage in arguments, often drawing inspiration from real-life conversations between McCulloch and Hammer, such as Ward's irritation when Watch consumes his juice box.

 Dr. Henry Killinger

-Dr. Henry Killinger (voiced by Christopher McCulloch): A highly skilled businessman and negotiator, Dr. Henry Killinger demonstrates a profound understanding of legal matters, particularly tax law.
+Dr. Henry Killinger (voiced by Christopher McCulloch) is a highly skilled businessman and negotiator who demonstrates a profound understanding of legal matters, particularly tax law.
 While he possesses magical abilities, the precise nature and scope of his powers remain ambiguous.
 Some characters struggle to comprehend him when he speaks due to his complex manner of communication.

 Dr. Killinger's notable appearances involve spontaneously offering his services as a strategist, business consultant, and motivational coach to main characters, free of charge, in the episodes "I Know Why The Caged Bird Kills" and "The Doctor Is Sin".
 In both instances, his intervention leads to a significant improvement in the efficiency of his clients' endeavors.
 Despite his status as a supervillain capable of ruthlessly dispatching adversaries, Dr. Killinger also exhibits the capacity for forming genuine friendships and performing acts of kindness.
 He fosters an avuncular relationship with the Venture boys in "The Doctor Is Sin", to the extent that they affectionately refer to him as "Uncle Henry".

-Killinger is a spoof of Dr. Henry Kissinger, who was a Secretary of State and National Security Advisor under two US Presidents.
+Killinger is a spoof of Henry Kissinger, who was a Secretary of State and National Security Advisor under two US Presidents.